CharanrajSridharan/phonepe-pulse-dashboard/README.md

 • Streamlit
 • Git & GitHub

-External Resources Used
+### External Resources Used:
-PhonePe Dataset

-Dataset Source:
+1.PhonePe Dataset

-PhonePe Pulse GitHub Repository
+Dataset Source: PhonePe Pulse GitHub Repository

 https://github.com/PhonePe/pulse

 This repository contains public data about digital payments in India.

-India Choropleth Map (GeoJSON)
+2.India Choropleth Map (GeoJSON):

 The India state map used in the dashboard was obtained from: